1. configure + 2. boot the microVM

 userstr-Default guest user

 initstr | dict | InitConfig-Hand off PID 1 to a guest init binary.
-See Custom init system
+See Custom init system and InitConfig for accepted shapes

-replaceboolFalseReplace existing sandbox with same name
+replaceboolFalseReplace an existing sandbox with the same name (10s SIGTERM grace, then SIGKILL)

 max_durationfloat-Maximum sandbox lifetime in seconds